vasilii-kovalev/blog/src/posts/cyberpunk-2077-review/index.md

 - Bugs.
 I faced different kinds of them (on both machines, with different image quality settings, with the latest patch), such as:
   - Flickering/broken/pixilated/blurry textures
+  - Panam and other characters' hair color change inside and outside vehicles
   - Weapon mods being displayed in the mod slots (the dots near the weapon image) after removing them
   - Performing "Sheath weapon" (pressing the "Alt" key two times by default) selects the next weapon (happens about 3-4 times out of 10)
   - Broken animations.
 For example, when using "Short circuit" quickhack on people, they stand several seconds (even if they are already incapacitated), then are rendered lying on the ground